-Figure 2.33 Pen held by a rope at its center of gravity
+Figure 2.33 Pen held at its center of gravity by a strap.

-Another interesting aspect of this particular point, is that the center of gravity, is the balance point at which a body could be held without tipping.
-Figure 2.33 is showing a pen, held by a vertical rope at a point such that the pen is kept in a horizontal position.
-Indeed, the rope is attached at the center of gravity of the pen.
-Since the mass of the pen is not uniformly distributed, the center of gravity is not at the midpoint of the pen, it is rather shifted towards the lid.
+Another interesting aspect of this point is that the center of gravity is the balance point at which a body could be held without tipping.
+Figure 2.33 shows a pen held by a strap at a point such that the pen remains horizontal.
+In fact, the strap is attached at the center of gravity of the pen.
+Since the mass of the pen is not uniformly distributed, the center of gravity is not at the midpoint of the pen but is shifted toward the cap.

 Determination of the center of gravity by integration

-Consider a rigid body located in a direct Cartesian reference (Oxyz).
-It could be virtually divided into an infinite number of differential elements, each of weight dW as shown in figure 2.34a.
+Consider a rigid body in a direct Cartesian reference frame (Oxyz).
+Imagine dividing this body into an infinite number of differential elements, each of weight dW, as shown in Figure 2.34a.